Edith Falls – beautiful but closed

 Wangi Falls – famous mango cheese cake

-The guidebook informed us that this place is famous for its mango cheesecake.
-Of course, we had to order it, plus two coffees.
-Nell got her favourite chocolate ice cream.
+The guidebook had informed us that the cafe bar was famous for its mango cheesecake, and we couldn’t resist ordering it along with two coffees.
+Nell, of course, got her favourite chocolate ice cream.

 Bamboo Creek Tin Mine

-After coffee and an amazing dessert, we were still full of beans, so we decided to visit the tin mine.
-Bamboo Creek Tin Mine is located at the beginning of Litchfield National Park when you are driving from the north.
-The mine had been closed since 1953 because mining turned out to be unprofitable.
+After our delicious dessert and coffee, we still had some energy left, so we decided to visit the Bamboo Creek Tin Mine.
+The mine is located at the beginning of Litchfield National Park when driving from the north, but it has been closed since 1953 due to being unprofitable.